luigifeola/ARK_kilobots_dhtf_server/readme.md

 This repository contains the **Multi Augmented Reality for Kilobots (M-ARK)** software.
 If you use this software please cite the following research article:
 **XXXXXX**

-# Operating multiple physical ARK systems
+# Using a standalone ARK system
 ## ARK installation
 Download the [ARK](https://github.com/DiODeProject/KilobotArena) source code and follow the provided installation instructions.

-## Using a standalone ARK system
+## Getting started with ARK
 Follow the [Getting started with ARK](https://diode.group.shef.ac.uk/kilobots/index.php/Getting_started_on_ARK) instructions.

+# Operating multiple physical ARK systems

 ## Setting up an ARK node as a server

-We should explain how can we set an ARK node to act as a server.
+- To run an ARK node as a server you should use the server ARK's experiment provided in the ARK_exp_server within this repository.
+This should be opened and compiled using Qtcreator IDE and then used as any other ARK experiment.

 ## Setting up an ARK node as a client